pragmagrid/pragma_boot/README.rst

  </vc>

-Prgma Virtual Clutser Requirements
+PRAGMA Virtual Cluster Requirements
 ==================================

-To create a virtual cluster which is compatible with Pragma infrastrucutre the nodes must respect the following criteria (with the current versio of software):
+To create a virtual cluster which is compatible with PRAGMA infrastructure the nodes must respect the following criteria (with the current versio of software):

+- Physical frontend must have fuse
 - All host run inside kvm-based virtualization engine.
 - Each VM have a single disk image
 - VM disk images can be compressed using Lempel-Ziv coding (with extension .gz)